OVGU-CoMe/ParaviewForMatlabFEM/README.md

 cell array, and the strings stored in the individual cells are written below each other.
 A use-case for `fileInfo` is for example the excitation frequency or step data associated with the given plot.
 If no `fileInfo` is required, simply write `fileInfo = "";`.

-*NOTE*: If a simulation with multiple time steps, loads steps, frequency steps, etc. is conducted, the results associated with the indivudual steps should be exported to individual `.vtu` files with the number form
+***NOTE***: If a simulation with multiple time steps, loads steps, frequency steps, etc. is conducted, the results associated with the indivudual steps should be exported to individual `.vtu` files with the numbering format
+<br/><br/>

 ```matlab
 myExportedData_001.vtu'